-Prostate removal.
-If an enlarged prostate is causing your urinary incontinence, your doctor may decide to take it out.
+Prostate surgery.
+If an enlarged prostate is causing your urinary incontinence, your doctor may recommend a surgery to shrink your prostate.

 Sacral nerve stimulation (SNS).
 Using an electric stimulator (similar to a pacemaker) under your skin, your doctor can zap your sacral nerve with electric pulses.
 This can help calm bladder spasms.

 Urethral bulking.
-If your urethra has a hole that’s letting urine leak, your doctor can inject it with material (like collagen) that will build up the wall thickness and seal off extra openings.
+If your urethra has a hole that’s letting urine leak, your doctor can inject it with material (like collagen).
+This material will build up the urethra wall thickness, fililng empty space, and creating extra resistance.
 Your doctor uses a needle through the skin or directly into the urethra to do it.
 You may need general anesthesia during the procedure.